elendil95/dwm-build/README.md

 - **dwm-rmaster** enable the user to place the master pane on the right side of the screen instead of left (configurable)
 - **dwm-selfrestart** allows dwm to restart itself upon pressing a keybind (only sorta works) this patch is not strictly needed for functionality, can be skipped if patching vanilla dwm from scratch
+- **dwm-statusallmons** Allows the status bar to bw shown on all monitors, thought the systray will only appear on the the focused monitor
+- **dwm-showselmon** Visually shows what monitor is currently being focused, by reversing the colors of the status bar on the unfocused monitors.
+- **dwm-tagothermonitor** Adds new keybinds to send/focus windows to a specific tag on other monitors

 ## Installation
 - Configure to taste by adjusting settings in config.def.h